 This is a personal decision, based on your risk factors for vascular disease and previous screening results.
 Many individuals have an annual carotid artery disease screening as part of their regular healthcare regimen.
 It is especially important to be screened if you are experiencing any symptoms of carotid artery disease, or if you have experienced other signs of vascular disease.

 Your carotid artery disease screening will be reviewed by one of our board-certified physicians and discussed with you the same day of your screening.
 Your primary care physician will receive a detailed report of your results in the mail.

-Contact DeKalb Medical at 404.501.WELL (9355) to learn more about symptoms of carotid artery disease or to learn more about our vascular services.
+Contact DeKalb Medical at 404.501.1851 to learn more about symptoms of carotid artery disease or to learn more about our Vascular Services.